blokks/legacy-docs/src/content/compatibility/known-issues.md

 Blokks implements [sticky headers](https://developer.mozilla.org/en-US/docs/Web/CSS/position#Sticky_positioning) as a progressive enhancement.
 This means that if your browser does not support sticky headers, they simply won’t stick.
 No polyfill or fallback is required.

 <span class='note'>Please note that there are limitations to sticky headers.
 For example, they will not work inside elements with `overflow: scroll` or `auto`.
-Therefore, headers will not stick if [data-local-scroll](http://configure/local-scroll) is enabled.</span>
+Therefore, headers will not stick if [local scrolling](http://configure/local-scroll) is enabled.</span>

 <span class='note'>Supported by: *Chrome 58+* *Edge 16+* *Firefox32+* *Safari 7+*</span>